intrigsoft/intrig-core/README.md

 }
 ```

 You can set the generator to either "react" or "next" depending on your target framework.
+Make sure the matching binding package (e.g. `@intrig/react-binding`) is installed in your project so Intrig can load it at runtime.

 ### CLI Commands